-15. A 95% confidence interval is a range within which the true population would fall for 95% of the times the sample survey was repeated.
+9. A 95% confidence interval is a range within which the true population would fall for 95% of the times the sample survey was repeated.
 It is a standard way of expressing the statistical accuracy of a survey-based estimate.
 If an estimate has a high error level, the corresponding confidence interval will be very wide.
-Estimates of the confidence intervals are provided in Table 6 from the reference table download (118 Kb Excel sheet).
+Estimates of the confidence intervals are provided in Table 6 from the reference table download.

 As well as sampling error, all statistics are also subject to non-sampling error.
 Non-sampling error includes all sources of data error that are not a result of the way the sample is selected.
 There are a wide number of different types of potential non-sampling error, including coverage error, non-response and measurement error.
+It is not possible to provide a measure of non-sampling error.

 Using micro-simulation and nowcasting techniques to estimate distribution of income, provides an additional source of non-sampling error in the estimates.
-The simulation process can introduce sources of error due to, for instance, approximations in the simulation of tax benefit rules, adjustments for non-take up, uprating of financial parameters and socio-demographic characteristics to the simulation year or ignoring behavioural responses (see for example, Sutherland et. al, 2014).
-On the other hand, simulation can arguably improve the consistency of results relative to survey based estimates through simulating the exact rules of the tax and benefit system.
+The simulation process can introduce sources of error due to, for instance, approximations in the simulation of tax benefit rules, adjustments for non-take up, uprating of financial parameters and socio-demographic characteristics to the simulation year or ignoring behavioural responses (see for example Sutherland et al., 2014).
+On the other hand, simulation can arguably improve the accuracy of results relative to survey-based estimates through simulating the exact rules of the tax and benefit system.

-16. Future plans for publication
+10. Future plans for publication

 In line with UK Statistics Authority guidance, we will carefully evaluate these statistics to determine future plans.
-Consideration will be given to the quality of the estimates possible through nowcasting and the extent to which estimates produced with such methods are able to meet user needs.
+Consideration will be given to the quality of the estimates possible through nowcasting and the extent to which estimates produced using such methods are able to meet user needs.
 This will inform any future plans for publication, including the frequency and level of detail provided.
-Ahead of this evaluation, our current intention is to publish these provisional estimates on an annual basis, with the next release based on 2015/16 data published in Summer 2016.
+Ahead of this evaluation, our current intention is to publish these provisional estimates on an annual basis, with the aim of publishing the next release based on 2016/17 in summer 2017.

-17. Related statistics and analysis
+11. Related statistics and analysis

-- The Effects of Taxes and Benefits on Household Income - A guide to sources of data on earnings and income (653.5 Kb Pdf) - 18.
-The Department for Work and Pensions (DWP) publishes analysis each year on household income in their publication Households Below Average Income (HBAI).
-The latest edition of this publication, including data for 2013/14, was released 25 June 2015.
-This release is based on data from the Family Resources Survey (FRS) and focuses on the lower part of the income distribution. - 19.
+- The effects of taxes and benefits on household income (ETB) - A guide to sources of data on earnings and income - 12.
+The Department for Work and Pensions (DWP) publishes analysis each year on household income in their publication Households below average income (HBAI).
+The latest edition of this publication, including data for 2014/15, was released 28 June 2016.
+This release is based on data from the Family Resources Survey (FRS) and focuses on the lower part of the income distribution. - 13.
 HBAI has a different focus from ETB, which is primarily focused on the redistribution of income through taxes and benefits across the income distribution.
 However, in order for both publications to be able to present a coherent narrative, some comparable statistics are presented in both bulletins, including median and Gini coefficient for equivalised disposable (net) income.
 Due to HBAI being based on a different survey, along with some methodological differences, HBAI and ETB estimates for these figures can differ slightly from each other.
-However, historical trends are broadly similar across the 2 sources. - 20.
-A comparison of ETB and HBAI income estimates was published in June 2015, as part of the Effects of Taxes and Benefits on Household Income, Financial Year ending 2014: Methodology and Coherence. - 21.
-Follow ONS on Twitter and receive up to date information about our statistical releases. - 22.
-Like ONS on Facebook to receive our updates in your newsfeed and to post comments on our page. - 23.
-These National Statistics are produced to high professional standards and released according to the arrangements approved by the UK Statistics Authority. - 24.
-Details of the policy governing the release of new data are available by visiting www.statisticsauthority.gov. uk/assessment/code-of-practice/index.html or from the Media Relations Office email: media.relations@ons. gsi.gov.uk
+However, historical trends are broadly similar across the 2 sources. - 14.
+Details of the policy governing the release of new data are available by visiting the UK Statistics Authority website or from the Media Relations Office email: media.relations@ons.gsi.gov.uk.